Donkey Kong 64: Conception

-Rare conceived and originally designed Donkey Kong 64 as a traditional, linear platform game similar to the Donkey Kong Country games.
+Rare conceived Donkey Kong 64 as a linear, 2.5D platform game similar to the Donkey Kong Country games.
 The Nintendo 64 was still new, and at the time Rare did not have a common game engine.
-The linear version was developed for around 18 months, and was eliminated in favor of what would be the released product.
+The linear version was developed for around 18 months before it was eliminated in favor of a more open-ended approach similar to Rare's 1998 game Banjo-Kazooie (1998).
+Many developers transitioned from the Banjo team, and the final version was built atop the Banjo game engine.